Dominikwigh/coffee-shop/README.md

 * 10. Search for the repository name and click the connect button
 * 11. Scroll to the bottom of the deploy page and select the preferred deployment type.
 * 12. Click Enable Automatic Deploys for automatic deployment when you push updates to Github.

+### Final Deployment
+* 1. Create a Procfile "web: gunicorn your_project_name.wsgi"
+* 2. When development is complete change the debug setting to: DEBUG = False in settings.py.
+* 3. In Heroku settings config vars delete the record for DISABLE_COLLECTSTATIC.